FuelLabs/fuel-specs/src/protocol/cryptographic-primitives.md

 A specification describing a suite of test vectors and outputs of a Sparse Merkle Tree is [here](../tests/sparse-merkle-tree-tests.md).

 ## ECDSA Public-Key Cryptography
+- ECDSA Public-Key Cryptography is used to authenticate consensus-critical data.
+- The curve secp256k1 is utilized for this purpose.

-Consensus-critical data is authenticated using [ECDSA](https://www.secg.org/sec1-v2.pdf), with the curve [secp256k1](https://en.bitcoin.it/wiki/Secp256k1).
-A highly-optimized library is available in [C](https://github.com/bitcoin-core/secp256k1), with wrappers in [Go](https://pkg.go.dev/github.com/ethereum/go-ethereum/crypto/secp256k1) and [Rust](https://docs.rs/crate/secp256k1).
+- A highly-optimized C library with wrappers in Go and Rust is available for ECDSA operations.

-Public keys are encoded in uncompressed form, as the concatenation of the `x` and `y` values.
-No prefix is needed to distinguish between encoding schemes as this is the only encoding supported.
+- Public keys are encoded in uncompressed form, consisting of concatenated x and y values.

-Deterministic signatures ([RFC-6979](https://www.rfc-editor.org/rfc/rfc6979)) should be used when signing, but this is not enforced at the protocol level as it cannot be.
+- Deterministic signatures (RFC-6979) are recommended but not enforced at the protocol level.

-Signatures are represented as the `r` and `s` (each 32 bytes), and `v` (1-bit) values of the signature. `r` and `s` take on their usual meaning (see: [SEC 1, 4.1.3 Signing Operation](https://www.secg.org/sec1-v2.pdf)), while `v` is used for recovering the public key from a signature more quickly (see: [SEC 1, 4.1.6 Public Key Recovery Operation](https://www.secg.org/sec1-v2.pdf)).
-Only low-`s` values in signatures are valid (i.e. `s <= secp256k1.n//2`); `s` can be replaced with `-s mod secp256k1.n` during the signing process if it is high.
-Given this, the first bit of `s` will always be `0`, and can be used to store the 1-bit `v` value.
+- Signatures consist of r and s values, with v representing the parity of the Y component of the point.
+- Only low-s values in signatures are valid, and the first bit of s is used to store the 1-bit v value.

-`v` represents the parity of the `Y` component of the point, `0` for even and `1` for odd.
-The `X` component of the point is assumed to always be low, since [the possibility of it being high is negligible](https://bitcoin.stackexchange.com/a/38909).
+- The X component of the point is assumed to always be low.

 Putting it all together, the encoding for signatures is: